Vintharas/js13k-spaceshooter/README.md

 ## CORE GAME MECHANICS

+- Gameplay
+  - allow user to zoom in or zoom out (using scale hopefully works XD)
 - ship faction modifier
   - revisit. make a system with points to make it more equitative.
 (Instead of just setting random values xD)
 - shoot